 All full-time undergraduate students (registered for 12 or more semester hours) are required to live in campus housing unless they meet the criteria for living off-campus and have applied and been approved for off-campus living.
 Students who are granted off-campus residency are considered commuters.
-Commuters are students who are commuting from their parent's home, students who are married and living off-campus, undergraduate students 21 years old and at least junior status (60 semester credits earned) by the first day of class each semester.
+Commuters are students who are commuting from their parent's home, students who are married and living off-campus, undergraduate students 21 years old and at least junior status (60 semester credits earned) by the first day of class each semester, or students 23 years old or older on the first day of class each semester.